Line (geometry): Ray

 Given a line and any point A on it, we may consider A as decomposing this line into two parts.

-Each such part is called a ray and the point A is called its initial point.
-It is also known as half-line (sometimes, a half-axis if it plays a distinct role, e.g., as part of a coordinate axis).
+Each such part is called a ray (or half-line) and the point A is called its initial point.
+It is sometimes called a half-axis if it plays a distinct role, e.g., the positive and negative half-axes of a coordinate axis.
 It is a one-dimensional half-space.
 The point A is considered to be a member of the ray.
 (Note: On occasion we may consider a ray without its initial point.
 Such rays are called open rays, in contrast to the typical ray which would be said to be closed.)
 Intuitively, a ray consists of those points on a line passing through A and proceeding indefinitely, starting at A, in one direction only along the line.
 However, in order to use this concept of a ray in proofs a more precise definition is required.

 Given distinct points A and B, they determine a unique ray with initial point A. As two points define a unique line, this ray consists of all the points between A and B (including A and B) and all the points C on the line through A and B such that B is between A and C. This is, at times, also expressed as the set of all points C on the line determined by A and B such that A is not between B and C. A point D, on the line determined by A and B but not in the ray with initial point A determined by B, will determine another ray with initial point A. With respect to the AB ray, the AD ray is called the opposite ray.

 Thus, we would say that two different points, A and B, define a line and a decomposition of this line into the disjoint union of an open segment and two rays, BC and AD (the point D is not drawn in the diagram, but is to the left of A on the line AB).
 These are not opposite rays since they have different initial points.

 In Euclidean geometry two rays with a common endpoint form an angle.

 The definition of a ray depends upon the notion of betweenness for points on a line.
 It follows that rays exist only for geometries for which this notion exists, typically Euclidean geometry or affine geometry over an ordered field.
 On the other hand, rays do not exist in projective geometry nor in a geometry over a non-ordered field, like the complex numbers or any finite field.